nathancunn/nathancunn.github.io/_posts/2019-03-07-simpsons-flanderisation.md

   ungroup()

 ```
 Interestingly none of Ned's words was religious in season 1, although as previously seen he contributed very little dialogue then.
-The trend doesn't appear very clear.
+The trend doesn't appear to be very clear.
 There is, perhaps, a gradual increase of mentions of religion by Ned but, aside from a few seasons, no major increase.

 ![](../figure/source/simpsons-flanderisation/religion.png)

 ### Increased _Flanderisms_

 Being religious isn't Ned's _only_ trait, and part of his Flanderisation also involves his particular manner of speaking...arooney.
 Again, I used some regex to pull out the top _Flanderisms_, which I defined as any word containing any of 'ly', 'eeno' or 'roon'.
-This obviously picks up a lot of false positives, e.g. family, so I created a table of false positives, `mystopwords`, and removed them afterwards.
+This obviously picks up a lot of false positives, e.g. 'family' contains 'ly', so I created a table of false positives, `mystopwords`, and removed them afterwards.
 I also made some spelling adjustments to make the spellings consistent, e.g. 'hidily' became 'hidilly'.

 ``` r
 onegrams %>%